 This little beauty was sculpted and cast by Vance T. of Bad Faerie Productions.
 He does some amazing work, and I hope to add more of his pieces to my shelf someday.
 (Hello, nurse!)

-Around the time I obtained this kit from Vance, I discovered to work of John Ficchi.
+Around the time I obtained this kit from Vance, I discovered the work of John Ficchi.
 The guy does some amazing, high-end work!
 He could easily teach us all a thing or two.
 And in my case, he did.
 John often customizes and re-shapes (very expensive) Sideshow statues, including a lot of Harleys.
 He’s perfected a technique of metallic painting that consists of applying a silver chrome base color, then applying a semi-transparent color on top.
 In the case of Harley, the color in question is red.
-That’s what a tried to do with Vance’s statue.
+That’s what I tried to do with Vance’s statue.

 Unfortunately, I did not take into account that John is a master with an airbrush.
 After prepping the statue, I sprayed her with silver chrome.
 I then started to apply Testor’s transparent red via brush.
 And that was my mistake.
 I should have airbrushed the red to create a smooth, even surface, allowing the chrome to shine through.
 But since I was applying the red by hand, the red dried in uneven blotches.
 The more I tried to even out the color with more paint, the less the chrome could be detected.